Can You Use Google Home Without Internet or WiFi?

 Google Assistant is the AI technology used in Google Home devices.
 It’s basically Google’s answer to Alexa, while Google Home is their version of Amazon’s Echo.
 Google Home acts as a smart speaker and smart home hub.

 Another analogy that comes to mind – Google Assistant is Google’s version of Iron Man’s J.A.R.V.I.S.
 J.A.R.V.I.S. sometimes communicated to Tony Stark using hardware in his suit, other times he communicated with him using computers in his office.
-Google Home will be the hardware in your office.
+Google Home (or Google Nest – found here) will be the hardware in YOUR office.
 Your cell phone will be the hardware in your suite you’ll use to communicate to “J.A.R.V.I.C.E” with.
 (And no, you can’t rename your Google Assistant J.A.R.V.I.S, although there may be a workaround using other software.)

 |Google Home||Google Assistant|

 |A smart speaker that utilizes Google Assistant In conjunction with its own programming.||A voice assistant that powers smart devices|

 |Requires Google Assistant to function.||The functionality isn’t limited to Google Home|

 What is the difference between Wifi and Internet?

 I include this because I oftentimes find people using that are connected to the WiFi and think that they, in turn, have an internet connection.
 It makes for a difficult explanation as they’re trying to troubleshoot a page not loading.

 The Internet is a public network of computers that shares information across the globe.
 WiFi stands for “Wireless Fidelity” and is a wireless local network.
 You’re probably using a private WiFi router at home to access the Internet.